myleshk/SHT_Monitor_with_AC_Control/README.md

-# SHT_Monitor_with_AC_Control
+# Temperature and humidity monitor

-Switch on/off my A/C using webhooks according to humidity data from SHT-7x sensor, to ensure proper humidity at home when I'm on vacation.
+Switch on/off my A/C using webhooks according to humidity data from sensors, to ensure proper humidity and/or temperature.

 A/C are connected to webhooks using smart plug that supports IFTTT.

+Supported sensors:
+SHT-7x
+DHT11